NYPL/schemabuilder/README.md

 #### 2. Wrapped Properties

-To output with a property with a HTML wrapper:
+To output with a property with a HTML wrapper specify the name of the property and the wrapper that you want to use:

 ```
 <?php $book->outputMicrodata('additionalType', 'link'); ?>